Professor Kym Anderson AC (President of the Council)

 - Professor Anderson is the President of the Council.

 Kym Anderson is the George Gollin Professor of Economics at the University of Adelaide in Australia, where he has been affiliated since 1984.
-He is also a part-time Professor of Economics at the Australian National University’s Crawford School of Public Policy.
+He is also a part-time Professor of Economics at the Australian National Universities Crawford School of Public Policy.
 He is a Fellow of the AAEA, AARES, AAWE, ASSA, APPS and CEPR.
-During 2015-17 he was Chair of the Board of Trustees of the Washington DC-based International Food Policy Research Institute.
-He has published more than 400 articles and 40 books, including The Political Economy of Agricultural Protection (with Yujiro Hayami, 1986), Disarray in World Food Markets (with Rod Tyers, 1992), Agricultural Trade Reform and the Doha Development Agenda (with Will Martin, 2006), a set of 4 regional and 3 global books on Distortions to Agricultural Incentives during 2008-10, Agricultural Trade, Policy Reforms, and Global Food Security (2016) and Wine Globalization: A New Comparative History (with Vicente Pinilla, 2018).
+He is also Chair of the Board of Trustees of the Washington DC-based International Food Policy Research Institute.
+He has published more than 350 articles and 35 books, including The Political Economy of Agricultural Protection (with Yujiro Hayami, 1986), Disarray in World Food Markets (with Rod Tyers, 1992), The World’s Wine Markets: Globalization at Work (2004), Agricultural Trade Reform and the Doha Development Agenda (with Will Martin, 2006) and, during 2008-10, a set of 4 regional and 3 global books on Distortions to Agricultural Incentives.
 In 2014 he was conferred with an honorary Doctor of Economics degree by the University of Adelaide and in 2015 he became a Companion of the Order of Australia (AC).

 Dr Jia Jingdun